- CLASS: Mammalia

 Even though there are differences in habitat and geography, all tapir calves look like brown- and beige-striped watermelons on legs.
 This color pattern is great camouflage for the youngsters in the dappled sunlight of the forest, especially when the calf lies down on the ground while Mom forages.
 The calf begins to lose these markings after a few months, and when the youngster is about six months old, it looks like a miniature adult.

 Tapir calves can swim at a very young age.
 Young tapirs nurse as long as the mother provides milk or until her next calf is born.
-For many years it was believed that tapirs lived solitary lives in the wild, except for mothers raising young or a male and female that come together during breeding season.
+For many years it was believed that tapirs lived solitary lives, except for mothers raising young or a male and female that come together during breeding season.
 Recently, scientists have discovered that tapirs often graze in pairs or small groups, traveling over larger ranges than previously thought.

 Calves reach full size in about 18 months but are considered mature at 2 to 4 years.

-Humans hunt all tapir species for their meat and hide.
+Humans hunt tapirs for their meat and hide.
 Baird’s or Central American tapirs are also hunted for sport in Costa Rica.
-And as humans clear the tapirs' habitats for farming, cattle grazing, palm oil and rubber plantations, or the growing of poppies for the opium trade, the animals' food supply decreases.
+And as humans clear the tapirs' habitats for farming, cattle grazing, palm oil and rubber plantations, or the growing of poppies for the opium trade, the tapirs' food supply decreases.
 Tapirs are best suited for life in primary or old-growth forests with plenty of permanent water sources, which humans tend to “repurpose” for farms, roads, and development.

-San Diego Zoo Global has long been committed to tapir conservation and has been a consistent supporter of tapir projects worldwide and donates to the International Union for Conservation of Nature’s Tapir Specialist Group.
-One of our animal care managers is the Association of Zoos and Aquariums’ studbook keeper and populations manager for the Malayan tapir and is the chair of its Tapir Taxon Advisory Group.
+San Diego Zoo Wildlife Alliance has long been committed to tapir conservation and has been a consistent supporter of tapir projects worldwide and supports the International Union for Conservation of Nature’s Tapir Specialist Group.
+One of our wildlife care managers is the Association of Zoos and Aquariums’ studbook keeper, managing information about tapir genetics in zoos, and populations manager for the Malayan tapir and is the chair of its Tapir Taxon Advisory Group.

-Efforts are under way in Central and South America to protect tapir habitat and use tapirs as flagship species to encourage tourism (like Australia does with its koalas and China does with its pandas).
-This can provide jobs other than farming and logging for the local people and inspire them to help in the protection of this intriguing animal.
+Efforts are under way in Central and South America to protect tapir habitat and use tapirs as flagship wildlife to encourage tourism (like Australia does with its koalas and China does with its pandas).
+This can provide jobs other than farming and logging for many people and inspire individuals to help in the protection of the intriguing tapir.